catkutay/HIT226slides/week7/index.md

 <!-- .slide: data-background-image="../images/bg-mouse.jpg" -->
-### Concatanting strings
+### Concatenating strings
-You concatanate strings with the plus character
+You concatenate strings with the plus character

 ```js
 var myString = 'this is a string.';